openstack/neutron/doc/source/contributor/contribute.rst

 Service Providers
 ~~~~~~~~~~~~~~~~~

-If your project uses service provider(s) the same way VPNAAS and LBAAS do, you
+If your project uses service provider(s) the same way VPNAAS does, you
 specify your service provider in your ``project_name.conf`` file like so::

     [service_providers]